Home » Type » Soups + Stews » ROASTED FENNEL & POTATO SOUP

 ROASTED FENNEL & POTATO SOUP

-Roasted Fennel & Potato Soup features wonderful roasted fennel and potatoes pureed into a delicious creamy soup!
+Roasted Fennel & Potato Soup features roasted fennel and potatoes pureed into a delicious creamy soup that is easy to make and ready in 1 hour!

 top down view of a bowl full of roasted fennel and potato soup.

-I have made this vegan roasted fennel & potato soup a couple of times now.
-It’s a wonderfully simple and flavorful soup!
+I have made this vegan roasted fennel and potato soup many times over the years.
+It’s a wonderfully simple and flavorful soup I love to come back to!

-If you are one of those who enjoy warm, velvety soups, this one will be perfect for you.
-And, if you’re a mashed potato lover, this soup is definitely for you!
+If you enjoy warm, velvety soups, this recipe will be perfect for you.
+And if you are a mashed potato lover, this soup is definitely for you!

 Fennel and potatoes can be found year round, so you can enjoy this soup anytime.
 It would be especially delicious for the autumn and winter holiday menus, making a flavorful starter soup to begin your holiday feast.